Skip to main content

 The NIST incident response framework offers three impact-based criteria for determining an incident’s priority:

-Once you prioritize possible incidents, start planning standard procedures for responding to them.
-Develop containment strategies and standard operating procedures (SOPs) for the most common events, such as system failures, denial of service, intrusion, and spyware infection.
+Once you’ve prioritized possible incidents, start planning standard procedures for responding to them.
+Develop containment strategies and standard operating procedures (SOPs) for the most common events, such as system failures, denial-of-service attacks, intrusion, and spyware infection.

-In your SOPs, specify the technical processes, techniques, checklists, and forms for the incident handlers to use in the event of a particular incident.
+In your SOPs, specify the technical processes, techniques, checklists, and forms that incident handlers should use for each incident.

 3. Monitor user and network activity